emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Data is the central currency of science, but the nature of scientific data has changed dramatically with the rapid pace of technology.
-This change led to an increasing heterogeneity of data formats, dataset sizes, data complexity, data use cases, and data sharing practices.
-Improvements in high throughput DNA sequencing, sustained institutional support for large sensor networks [@Reid2014; @Hampton2013], and sky surveys with large-format digital cameras [@Eisenstein2011] created massive quantities of data.
-At the same time, increasingly common collaboration between researchers [@Adams2012] and data aggregation in portals (e.g. for biodiversity data, [GBIF](http://gbif.org/) or [iDigBio](https://www.idigbio.org/portal/)) necessitates increased coordination among data collectors and institutions [@Fraser2013; @Robertson2014].
+This change has led to the development of a wide variety of data formats, dataset sizes, data complexity, data use cases, and data sharing practices.
+Improvements in high throughput DNA sequencing, sustained institutional support for large sensor networks [@Reid2014; @Hampton2013], and sky surveys with large-format digital cameras [@Eisenstein2011] have created massive quantities of data.
+At the same time, the combination of increasingly diverse research teams [@Adams2012] and data aggregation in portals (e.g. for biodiversity data, [GBIF](http://gbif.org/) or [iDigBio](https://www.idigbio.org/portal/)) necessitates increased coordination among data collectors and institutions [@Fraser2013; @Robertson2014].
 As a consequence, "data" can now mean anything from petabytes of information stored in professionally-maintained databases, through spreadsheets on a single computer, to hand-written tables in lab notebooks on shelves.
-All remain important, but methods of data curation must continue be updated in order to encompass the changes brought about by new forms and practices of data collection and storage.
+All remain important, but data curation practices must continue to keep pace with the changes brought about by new forms and practices of data collection and storage.

 While much has been written about both the virtues of data sharing [@Wolkovich2012; @Roche2014] and best practices to do so [@White2013;
-@Goodman2014], how to store data has received comparatively less attention.
+@Goodman2014], data storage has received comparatively less attention.
 Proper storage is a prerequisite to sharing, and indeed inadequate storage contributes to the phenomenon of data decay or "data entropy": data, whether publicy shared or not, becomes less accessible through time [@Pepe2014;
 @Vines2014; @Michener2012; @Michener1997].
 Best practices for data storage often
 begin and end with, "use a community standard repository."
-This is a great practice; however, data storage policies are highly variable between repositories [@Marcial2010], and best practices across all stages of the data life cycle will facilitate transition from local storage to repository.
-Good storage practices are important even (or especially) in cases where data may not fit with an existing repository, in the cases where only derived data products (versus raw data) are suitable for deposition, or in the case where an existing repository may have lax standards.
+This is a good advice; however, data storage policies are highly variable between repositories [@Marcial2010].
+Best practices across all stages of the data life cycle will facilitate transition from local storage to repository.
+Good storage practices are important even (or especially) in cases where data may not fit with an existing repository, where only derived data products (versus raw data) are suitable for archiving, or in the case where an existing repository may have lax standards.

 Therefore, this manuscript describes 10 simple rules for digital data storage